dfelinto/blender-manual/manual/modeling/meshes/tools/spin.rst

 .. note:: Merging Two Vertices into One

-   To merge (weld) two vertices together, select both of them by :kbd:`Shift-RMB` clicking on them.
-Press :kbd:`S` to start scaling and hold down :kbd:`Ctrl` while scaling to scale the points down to 0 units in the X, Y and Z axis. :kbd:`LMB` to complete the scaling operation and click the *Merge by Distance* button in the Toolbar in *Edit Mode* (also available with :menuselection:`Context Menu --> Merge by Distance`).
+   To merge (weld) two vertices together, select both of them by :kbd:`Shift-LMB` clicking on them.
+Press :kbd:`S` to start scaling and hold down :kbd:`Ctrl` while scaling to scale the points down to 0 units in the X, Y and Z axis. :kbd:`LMB` to complete the scaling operation and click :menuselection:`Mesh --> Merge --> By Distance` to merge the vertices.
+Alternatively, you can use :menuselection:`Context Menu --> Merge Vertices` (or :kbd:`M`).

-   Alternatively, you can use :menuselection:`Context Menu --> Merge` from the same context menu (or :kbd:`Alt-M`).
-Then, in the new pop-up menu, choose whether the merged vertex will be at the center of the selected vertices or at the 3D cursor.
-   The first choice is better in our case!
+   Then, in the new pop-up menu, choose to merge :menuselection:`By Distance`.

 Recalculate Normals
 -------------------

-All that remains now is to recalculate the normals to the outside by selecting all vertices, pressing :kbd:`Ctrl-N` and validating *Recalculate Normals Outside* in the pop-up menu.
+All that remains now is to recalculate the normals to the outside by selecting all vertices, pressing :kbd:`Alt-N` and validating *Recalculate Normals Outside* in the pop-up menu.